For the Robin Burger, maintaining a successful family farming operation that will continue to support the next generation doesn’t happen by accident.

 Since Robin started farming, the family has almost quadrupled the amount of land it farms, which is necessary to support the increasing number of people it supports as children grow up and start families of their own.
-Today, the farms span two counties in Missouri and one in Illinois, land that is approximately one-third owned with the rest leased from a number of landlords, some of whom have rented to the Burgers for 40 years.
-“We have contracts with some of our landlords,” Robin says, “and with some we’ve worked with just a handshake all our lives.”
+Today, the farms span two counties in Missouri and one in Illinois.
+They own approximately one-third of the land and lease the rest from a number of landlords, some of whom have rented to the Burgers for 40 years.
+“We have contracts with some of our landlords,” Robin said, “and with some we’ve worked with just a handshake all our lives.”

 Keeping the need for profitability in mind, the Burgers have invested a significant amount of money on modern, efficient equipment and installing irrigation systems on their land.
 Approximately one-third of their land has been leveled and irrigated with center pivots, delivering water that helps crops survive drought and increases yields.
 Using current technology, including ongoing soil testing that helps them manage the timing for fertilization and watering, also contributes to increased yields.

 Managing their crop once it’s harvested is another focus area, and they’ve installed grain storage systems – enough to hold 250,000 bushels – so they can retain some of their crop waiting for the right price.
 These grain bins, along with land and equipment purchases, have been financed with help from Progressive Farm Credit.
 “Anything we’ve needed, they’re ready to help,” Robin said.
 “I’ve worked with them, my dad did, and now my sons are, because they understand agriculture, land values and what the markets are doing.”

 Uppermost in their minds, too, is the safety of the food they raise.
 “We eat the same food as everyone else, so we’re not going to do anything to contaminate it,” Robin said.
 “Everything we do is safe because we’re not going to put anyone at risk.”